ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-Option -E \<number of replicas> turns on replica exchange mode.
+The option -E \<number of replicas> turns on replica exchange mode.
 Replica exchange mode is parallelized with OMP.

 The simulation will run for about two minutes and produce trajectory file *.trafl for each replica.